David McKemy

 Summary Statement of Research Interests

-My laboratory is generally interested in the neurobiological logic behind our ability to detect touch and pain.
+The laboratory is interested in the neurobiological basis behind our ability to detect touch and pain.
 These fundamental processes, termed somatosensation and nociception, respectively, allow for the detection of chemical, mechanical, and thermal stimuli, and can critically differentiate between innocuous and noxious stimuli.
-Peripheral sensory neurons are the principle sensors of these stimuli and convert these environmental cues into ascending neural activity.
-Research in my lab aims to understand the molecular and cellular basis of this fundamental sensory process.

-It is our hope that these studies will provide insights into the mechanisms that lead to the formation of aberrant activity of sensory neurons involved in the detection and transduction of these stimuli, thereby leading to the development of novel therapeutic targets that can be used to alleviate debilitating conditions associated with inflammatory and neuropathic pain.
+It is our hope that these studies will provide insights into the mechanisms that lead to inflammatory and neuropathic pain, thereby leading to the identification of new targets for the development of novel therapeutic approaches to treat such as various ailments such as chronic pain and migraine.

 -